jadonahue/project-list/README.md

 <h2><a href="https://jadonahue.github.io/bootstrap-practice-site-tindog/">Tindog Bootstrap Website</a></h2>
 <p>
-  This is a website built using Bootstrap.
+  This is a static website built using Bootstrap.
   <br>
   <a href="https://github.com/jadonahue/bootstrap-practice-site-tindog">Code Here</a>
 </p>